-- Regionally, Black populations have elevated rates of mortality due to heart disease, COVID-19, and chronic kidney disease.
-Each of these are largely preventable. - Crude death rates due to COVID-19 vary by location, but are highest in Woodbridge at 56 per 10,000 population. - Overall, all-cause mortality is highest for Black residents regionally (808 per 100,000), and residents of Hamden (748) compared to the regional average (670).
+- Regionally, Black populations have elevated rates of chronic kidney disease, which is largely preventable. - Crude death rates due to COVID-19 vary by location, but are highest in Woodbridge at 56 per 10,000 population. - Overall, all-cause mortality is highest for Black residents regionally (738 per 100,000), and residents of Hamden (679) compared to the regional average (625).